mostafa-gamal-97/Tableau-Sales-Insights-Project/README.md

 # Tableau-Sales-Insights-Project

-A-Z  Tableau project for real life use case of extractingsales insights for a hardware supplier company.
+A-Z  Tableau project for real life use case of extracting sales insights for a hardware supplier company.

 ## Table of Contents